lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 | defghi         | defghi      | defghi      |
 | 1234567890     | 1234567890  | 1234567890  |

+Typically, using varchar(n) where n is sufficient to handle outliers is a good strategy.

 ## COPY data from a table into files
 - \COPY char_data_types TO 'PWD/typetest.txt' WITH (FORMAT CSV, HEADER, DELIMITER '|');

+\COPY teachers TO '/home/lghiggino/Development/03-ProjetosPessoais/45_-_Learn_TypeORM/analysis/teachers.txt' WITH (FORMAT TXT, HEADER, DELIMITER '|');